pluralsight/mob-timer/README.md

 # Development
 Run `npm install` to get the dependencies, then `npm start` to run the timer.
-Run `npm test` to start the tests.
+Run `npm test` to start the unit tests, or `npm run integration_test` to run integration tests.

 # Build
-Run `npm run build`.
+Run `npm run build` to create the app.
 Platform specific packages will be placed in the `dist` directory.
 If you need a platform other than Mac or Windows, modify the build script in the `package.json` file.

 # Motivation
 Pluralsight has a development team that does mob programming full-time,